rometaidla/ai-blog/_posts/2020-06-14-lane-following.md

 ![EndToEnd]({{ site.baseurl }}/images/lanefollowing/end-to-end-learning.jpg "Credit: https://twitter.com/haltakov/status/1384192583597912065")

-**Imitation learning** is supervised learning, where model is trained to mimic human behaviour.
+**Imitation learning** is supervised learning, where model is trained to mimic the human behaviour.
 In this project model is trained to predict how human is steering the car on highways.

+This is the first post in the series of posts on the topic of end-to-end model for autonomous driving.
+Future posts:
+- Part 2: Using PilotNet model in real car on Estonian gravel roads
+- Part 3: Using Vision Transformers with Comma AI dataset

 ## Data